Elysé Ratsiraka

 Elysé Ratsiraka is a Malagasy politician and a medical practitioner.

-He was the Minister of Energy.
+He was the Minister of Energy in the government Vital after the 2009 Coup d'Etat.
+He is the Vice-President of the MAPAR party.
 He was the brother of former Malagasy President Didier Ratsiraka.

 In 2015 he was elected Mayor of Toamasina until his destitution in 2019.

+He was condemned to pay a fine of 6 million Ariary in January 2023 by the anti-corruption court for having sold illegally properties belonging to the city.